Saumyab271 — Published On December 31, 2021

 Conclusion

 We have tried leveraging the pre-trained BERT model to classify the text in the simplest possible way.
-I hope this post helps any beginner to get started with the BERT model with the simplest coding.
+I hope this tutorial helps any beginner to get started with the BERT model with the simplest coding.

 The media shown in this article is not owned by Analytics Vidhya and are used at the Author’s discretion.